tylerlong/hubot-ringcentral/README.md

 Let's assume that we want to add `ping` feature to the bot.

-Creat `scripts/ping.js` file with the following content:
+Create `scripts/ping.js` file with the following content:

 ```js
 // Commands: